Is it possible to get off thyroid medications or regain thyroid function without taking medications when you have Hashimoto’s?

 Most physicians and endocrinologists will say that in Hashimoto’s, hypothyroidism is irreversible and ends with complete thyroid cell damage, leading to a lifelong requirement of thyroid hormone medications.

 However, this isn’t always true!
-One study reported that thyroid function spontaneously returned in 20% of patients with Hashimoto’s.
-These individuals will return to normal thyroid function even after having taken thyroid hormone replacement for many years and may be weaned of thyroid hormones safely [1,2]
+One study reported that thyroid function spontaneously returned in 20 percent of patients with Hashimoto’s.
+These individuals will return to normal thyroid function even after having taken thyroid hormone replacement for many years, and may be weaned off thyroid hormones safely.
+[1]

 Studies show that once the autoimmune attack ceases, the damaged thyroid has the ability to regenerate.
 Thyroid ultrasounds will show normal thyroid tissue that has regenerated, and the person will no longer test positive for thyroid antibodies.
 [3]

 In some cases, the person will become hyperthyroid, and the dosage of their medications will need to be reduced.
-In other cases, other individuals may find that the thyroid hormones become “built-into” their physiology and that the presence of the external hormones will suppress their internal thyroid hormone production.
+In other cases, individuals may find that the thyroid hormones become “built into” their physiology, and that the presence of the external hormones will suppress their internal thyroid hormone production.
 Thus, the recovery of thyroid function in these individuals becomes more difficult to “catch.”

 Additionally, researchers report that a test can be done by administering TRH (Thyroid Releasing Hormone), which will cause an increase in T3 and T4 if the thyroid has recovered.
-While this test is the best tested to determine if the person can be weaned off thyroid medications safely, it is rarely used outside of research.
+While this is the best test to determine if a person can be weaned off thyroid medications safely, it is rarely used outside of research.

-I personally haven’t seen too many reports of these “spontaneous regenerations of thyroid tissue,” rather, I work with clients who take action to induce remission of their conditions, and in some cases, these clients also show a regeneration of thyroid tissue.
+I personally haven’t seen too many reports of these “spontaneous regenerations of thyroid tissue,” outside of postpartum thyroiditis cases; rather, I work with clients who take action to induce remission of their conditions, and in some cases, these clients also show a regeneration of thyroid tissue.
 In addition to the people I’ve worked with directly, I’ve corresponded with readers who have induced remissions and regenerations of their thyroid glands.

 Just to back up here, I want to state that weaning off thyroid hormones is never the first thing I recommend for people with Hashimoto’s.
 Rather, my first recommendation is often to optimize thyroid hormones by using thyroid medications!